UltraCombos/EasyEnv/README.md

 ### Use
 <img width="921" height="239" alt="UI_Panel" src="https://github.com/user-attachments/assets/2bb67591-66e1-4019-aaa5-4ced80bd6d13" />

-1. `Environment Checking Panel` : Checking the status of installation.
+1. `Environment Setup Panel` : Checking the status of installation.
 If all the files got installed, this panel will be gone
 2. `Install Environment Button` : Install all the files needed for this Add On with internet (It's self-contained.
 Won't affect your computer's system)
 3. `Device Mode` : Choose to generate 3D scene with GPU or CPU
 4. `Output Folder` : Choose the output folder for the generated 3D scene file